szymszaj/szymszaj/README.md

 Welcome to my GitHub profile!
 Here you'll find projects and experiments related to my fascination with code.
 I never know if something will work out, but when I create, I try to have fun and deepen my knowledge of computer science.
 Who knows, maybe one day I'll even program a robot for you! 😄

-Feel free to browse through my repositories and discover new ideas! 😊🚀 PS: By the way, we all started somewhere 😉
+Feel free to browse through my repositories and discover new ideas! 😊🚀 PS: We all have to start somewhere 😉

 - 🌱 I’m currently learning the framework and JavaScript